Small field models with gravitational wave signature supported by CMB data: Appendix A - Benchmark tests

-We have studied additional types of simple potentials, which yield time-dependent slow-roll parameters.
-In all cases the relative error between numerical results and the traditional Stewart-Lyth expression (Eq. \eqref{nsV}) is bounded from above by $\sim 0.1\%$.
+A shift $N\rightarrow N-0.8$ is sufficient to reduce the systematic error such that the relative error is of the order of $10^{-3}\sim 10^{-4}\%$.
+Additional types of simple potentials, which yield time-dependent slow-roll parameters were also studied.
+In all cases the relative error between calculated results and the traditional SL expression \eqref{nsV} is bounded from above by $\sim 0.1\%$.
 Furthermore, a more careful analytical treatment leads to better accuracy, bounded from above by about 0.02\% relative error.
 Additionally, we were able to recover the ``Cosmic ring'' phenomenon, that is the PPS response to a step function in the potential.
-This response feature in the PPS was first studied numerically in \cite{Adams:2001vc}.
+This response feature in the PPS was first studied in \cite{Adams:2001vc}.

-We take all these results as a strong indication of sufficient accuracy of the numerical code.
+We take all these results as a strong indication of sufficient accuracy of our calculations.